ejpring/docker-centos-streams/centos7-streams42-dev/README.md

 ### optionally install Mongo database

-If you need the Mongo database, you can install it in the container by entering this command at a Linux Terminal window at a command prompt:
+If you need the Mongo database, you can install it in the container by executing this command at a Linux Terminal window at a command prompt:

     sudo yum install mongodb python-pymongo php-pecl-mongo

+### transfer the container to another machine

+If you want to use the container on another machine, you can export it to a compressed tarball by executing this script:

+    $HOME/git/docker-centos-streams/centos7-streams42-dev/exportDockerContainer.sh

+The 'centos7-streams42-dev.tar.gz' file produced by this script contains the image produced by the 'createDockerImage.sh' script and the configuration information added by the 'createDockerContainer.sh' script.
+The compressed tar file can be transferred to another machine like any other file.

+To restore the container on another machine, execute this command:

+    gunzip -c centos7-streams42-dev.tar.gz | docker import